Acute Injury Chronic Injury From Accident – Attorney MN

 CHRONIC INJURY CAUSED OR MADE WORSE BY ACCIDENT VERSUS ACUTE INJURY FROM ACCIDENT

-When you are injured in an accident by another person’s negligence, the second thing the insurance company looks at is whether they can blame your injury on a preexisting condition.
-(The first thing is trying to prove it wasn’t their person’s fault.)
-One of the key words they look for in your medical records is “chronic.”
+Before they pay a claim, the insurance company looks at your medical records.
+One of the key words they look for in your medical records is ‘chronic.’
 When an injury is acute, it means it just happened.
 However, if the injury is chronic, it has been affecting you for a longer time.
 The insurance company will then try to make it look like you already had the injury before the accident.
-This is a battle our experienced Minnesota personal injury lawyers have been fighting every day for the last 25 years.
+Our experienced Minnesota personal injury lawyers have been fighting this battle every day for the last 25 years.

 Accident Made Preexisting Condition Worse